 Remember, you are not writing a novel.
 This is a personal record of your dreams.
 Spelling and grammar are not important!
 This is a journal for you and you alone (unless you wish to share it).
 You do not have to write a blow by blow account of each and every dream.
 Make notes on the most vivid aspects, the most important characters and of course the feelings that they provoked.
 Use as much detail as you feel is necessary to allow you to come back to your journal and perform some kind of analysis.
 Giving each dream a name can also be helpful, find a title for the dream that immediately captures the feelings that the dream provoked.

 Take Time to Review

 In the early days of maintaining your dream journal you may find it difficult to remember enough information in order to write more than a couple of lines.
 You will find that better memory and more clarity of dream recall will come with practice.
 There are lots of online sites, books and other resources that will help you with interpreting your dreams.
 What you need to remember is that what one resource says is not necessarily all that a certain element of your dream means.
 Dreams are highly personal, if you see a dog in your dreams it may not simply be relating to loyalty, strength, or unconditional love.
 The dog that you see could be a link to a part of your childhood that you need to remember relating to a family pet, or certain event.
 No matter how uneventful you thought that a dream was, still be sure to make some kind of journal entry.
 More often than not it is the seemingly uneventful dreams that carry the greatest message!

 Want to find out more about what your dreams mean?
-Why not get your dreams interpreted by our professional psychic readers?
-Call our freephone booking line on 0800 067 8371 or view our How to Book page for more info.
+Why not get your dream journal interpreted by one of our professional Dream Interpretation Psychics?
+Call our free-phone booking line on 0800 067 8371 or view our How to Book page for more info.